Our Current Time-lapse Projects in Wales

 Connah’s Quay

-LGS projects are experts at steel framed buildings and have employed us to capture their latest project with our time-lapse camera.
+LGS projects are experts at steel framed buildings and they asked us to capture their latest project with our time-lapse camera.
 It’s almost finished now, and we can’t wait to see the final film!

 Shotton Mill, North Wales